Oddarn1/React_Kotlin_Form/README.md

 #### This project is mainly focused on the backend part of the case.

 This includes a boilerplate React-app to visualize how the backend works.
+React-project is located in the app-folder.
 You need to have npm installed to run this.
 To install, visit: https://www.npmjs.com/get-npm.

 You will also need to have Maven and Java 11 installed.